run-ai/docs/docs/developer/overview-developer.md

 # Overview: Developer Documentation

-Developers can access Run:AI through various programmatic interfaces.
+Developers can access Run:ai through various programmatic interfaces.

 ## API Architecture

-Run:AI is composed of a single, multi-tenant control plane (also called 'backend').
+Run:ai is composed of a single, multi-tenant control plane (also called 'backend').
 Each tenant can be connected to one or more GPU clusters.
-See [Run:AI system components](../home/components.md) for detailed information.
+See [Run:ai system components](../home/components.md) for detailed information.

-Below is a diagram of the Run:AI API Architecture.
+Below is a diagram of the Run:ai API Architecture.
 A developer may:

 1. Access the control plane via the _Administrator API_.
 2. Access any one of the GPU clusters via _Researcher API_.